snake-scaly/dither-hires/README.md

 color sequences beforehand to speed up color matching.

 The code related to the algorithm itself is in `converter.js`. `index.js` contains glue code to make converter work as a Node command-line tool.

-This program does not produce the actual HiRes memory image suitable for displaying on an actual Apple ][ or in an emulator.
-However this feature can be easily added.
+It also performs conversion of the native pixel data from top-to-bottom line order into HiRes memory layout.

 [Floyd-Steinberg]: (https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)